kbrnnn/fso-pokedex-container/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is the full stack open pokedex with a container.

-Fork the repository to complete course exercises
+just so i can use it for ansible, jenkins etc as a test application for deployment

 ## Commands